- Tooth decay

 What Treatments Are Available for a Toothache?

 Treatment for a toothache depends on the cause.
 If a cavity is causing the toothache, your dentist will fill the cavity or possibly extract the tooth, if necessary.
 A root canal might be needed if the cause of the toothache is determined to be an infection of the tooth's nerve.
 Bacteria that have worked their way into the inner aspects of the tooth cause such an infection.
 An antibiotic may be prescribed if there is fever or swelling of the jaw.
-Occasionally, phototherapy with a cold laser, usually in conjunction with another treatment, may be used to reduce the pain and inflammation associated with the toothache.

 How Can Toothaches Be Prevented?